Dreaming of the Sun: Starting a Herb Garden

 One of the most fun things about starting a new garden is choosing a design.
 It's a chance to create a little space for yourself that you can visit every day and really enjoy.

-Pinterest is actually a great place to start, as you can put together a board of ideas you like and build from that.
-Even a quick google search for "herb garden" yields lots of really beautiful design ideas.
-Take some time to browse and dream and sketch up potential designs.
+Pinterest is a great place to start, as you can put together a board of ideas you like and build from that.
+Even a quick google search for "herb garden" yields lots of really beautiful designs.
+Take some time to browse and dream.

 If you've been thinking of starting a herb garden, why not wrap yourself in a big cozy blanket, sit down with a hot mug of tea, and start dreaming up plans for the brighter days ahead?